logannJDVives/Argus/README.md

-# [Project Name] - Automated Secret Scanning & SBOM Generation
+# Argus - Automated Secret Scanning & SBOM Generation

 ## 🛡️ About the Project
 This project was developed as part of my Graduation Thesis (Graduaatsproef).
 It addresses two critical challenges in modern DevSecOps: **Credential Leaks** and **Software Supply Chain Security**.